jdarmoni/DuoJuo/README.md

 # JuoDuo
 livelink: https://duojuo.herokuapp.com/#/

-JuoDuo is a fully functional clone of Duolingo, that uses the actual DuoLingo User JSON (and in particular, the LanguageData Object) as an architectural reference.
+JuoDuo is a fully functional clone of Duolingo, that uses the actual DuoLingo User JSON (and in particular, the LanguageData Object) as an architectural reference [(check out sample state!)](https://github.com/jdarmoni/DuoJuo/wiki/Sample-State).
 It was built from the ground up using a Ruby on Rails backend, PostGreSQL database, and a React - Redux frontend.

 # Key Features